 - lodge (n.)

-- mid-13c. in surnames and place names; late 13c. as "small building or hut," from Old French loge "arbor, covered walk; hut, cabin, grandstand at a tournament," from Frankish *laubja "shelter" (cf. Old High German louba "porch, gallery," German Laube "bower, arbor"), from Proto-Germanic *laubja- "shelter," likely originally "shelter of foliage," or "roof made from bark," from root of leaf (n.).
+- mid-13c. in surnames and place names; late 13c. as "small building or hut," from Old French loge "arbor, covered walk; hut, cabin, grandstand at a tournament," from Frankish *laubja "shelter" (cognate with Old High German louba "porch, gallery," German Laube "bower, arbor"), from Proto-Germanic *laubja- "shelter," likely originally "shelter of foliage," or "roof made from bark," from root of leaf (n.).

 "Hunter's cabin" sense is first recorded late 14c.
 Sense of "local branch of a society" is first recorded 1680s, from mid-14c. logge "workshop of masons."
 Also used of certain American Indian buildings, hence lodge-pole (1805).
 Feste of Logges (c.1400) was a Middle English rendition of the Old Testament Jewish Feast of Tabernacles.